swiftlang/swift-evolution/proposals/0257-string-uninitialized-initializer.md

   /// calls the given closure with a buffer covering the String's uninitialized
   /// memory.
   ///
-  /// The closure should set `initializedCount` to the number of
+  /// The closure should return the number of initialized code units,
-  /// initialized code units, or 0 if it couldn't initialize the buffer
+  /// or 0 if it couldn't initialize the buffer (for example if the
-  /// (for example if the requested capacity was too small).
+  /// requested capacity was too small).
   ///
   /// This method replaces ill-formed UTF-8 sequences with the Unicode
   /// replacement character (`"\u{FFFD}"`); This may require resizing